openPMD/openPMD-standard/EXT_SpeciesType.md

 by the isotopic number followed by the chemical symbol, e.g.: `#3He` for Helium-3.

-The charge state is not encoded by the `SpeciesType` attribute.
+The charge state is not encoded by the `speciesType` attribute.
 Any extension using this standard can define how to specify the charge state.

 ### Molecules